 Fig. S1.
-Mutation-selection balance and mutation effect sizes in ancestral populations. (a) The number of segregating (i.e., unfixed) alleles in the ancestral population and (b) the mean frequency of such alleles in the ancestral populations.
+Mutation-selection balance and mutation effect sizes in ancestral populations. (a) The number of segregating (i.e., unfixed) alleles in each of 10 ancestral populations and (b) the mean frequency of such alleles in the ancestral populations.
 The black line is plotted through the mean of all populations at each generation, and all ten burn-ins used to generate our results are shown.
-Panel (c) illustrates the distribution of mutation effect sizes for a single burn-in simulation, as compared to the distribution of mutations that arise de novo.
+Panel (c) illustrates the distribution of mutation effect sizes at the end of a single burn-in simulation, as compared to the distribution of mutations that arise de novo.